percona/percona-server/doc/source/myrocks/variables.rst

    * - Default
      - ``OFF``

-Specifies whether MyRocks should create a new file descriptor and table reader for each compaction input.
+This variable was removed in :ref:`8.0.29-21`.
+The variable specifies whether MyRocks should create a new file descriptor and table reader for each compaction input.
 Disabled by default.
-Enabling this may increase memory consumption, but will also allow pre-fetch options to be specified for compaction input files without impacting table readers used for user queries.
+If you enable this variable, the memory consumption may increase, but it will also allow to specify pre-fetch options for compaction input files without impacting table readers used for user queries.

 .. _rocksdb_no_block_cache: